uit-no/hpc-doc/development/optimization.rst

     ipm_parse -html MyName.1272624855.201741.0

-Which produce a new directory with html files that you can visualize in your browser:
+Which produces a new directory with html files that you can visualize in your browser:

 ::